 World coronavirus updates

-The big picture: Policy responses to the crisis have been every-country-for-itself and — in the case of the U.S. and China — tinged with geopolitical rivalry.
-But the scientific work underway to understand the virus and develop a vaccine has been globalized on an unprecedented scale.
+Between the lines: Policy responses to the crisis have been every-country-for-itself and — in the case of the U.S. and China — tinged with geopolitical rivalry.
+But the scientific work to understand the virus and develop a vaccine has been globalized on an unprecedented scale.